- Home ›

-2018 Audi A8
+2019 Audi A8

-The Audi A8 delivers the stretch-out-space, high-tech gadgetry and pampering extras one would expect of a full-size luxury sedan, but it drives much smaller than its generous dimensions would suggest.
-These virtues, along with standard quattro all-wheel-drive and a wide range of powerful yet efficient motors, make the A8 a highly tempting option for executive sedan shoppers.
+New for the latest model year, the Audi A8 delivers the stretch-out space, high-tech gadgetry and pampering extras one would expect of a full-size luxury sedan, but it drives much smaller than its generous dimensions would suggest.
+These virtues, along with standard quattro all-wheel-drive and an excellent build quality, make the A8 a highly tempting option for executive sedan shoppers.

 With a "singleframe" grille, LED-accented headlights and gracefully arched side windows, the A8 looks much like a supersized version of Audi's other sedan models.
-Some might wish for a more distinctive look, while other will find the classy, understated sheetmetal to be a good match for the relaxed demeanor of a large luxury limo.
+Some might wish for a more distinctive look, while other will find the classy, understated sheet metal to be a good match for the relaxed demeanor of a large luxury limo.

 Audi has long been renowned for its mastery of interior design, and the A8 upholds that reputation with exquisite materials and a stately layout.
 There's plenty of room for five to sit in perfect comfort, and a plethora of optional luxuries make the cabin experience truly first class: heated, ventilated and massaging front and rear seats, four-zone automatic climate control, a rear seat entertainment system with dual 10-inch screens, and an incredible 19-speaker, 1,200 watt Bang & Olufsen sound system with speakers that rise from the dashboard upon startup in a neat piece of theater.

 Navigation and entertainment functions are accessed through Audi's dual-screen MMI Touch Response system, which includes handwriting recognition technology for entering destinations or other info by writing out numbers and letters with a finger.
 It's one of the more intuitive infotainment setups on the market, although some users find that its location at the base of the center console requires a bit of a reach.